 Appellate advocacy demands three distinct skills: (i) thorough research focused on the types of issues of concern to appellate judges; (ii) the reformulation of issues through trenchant analysis and attentiveness to the rule being sought; and (iii) highly developed written and oral advocacy skills keyed to the unique conditions of the appellate or Supreme Court forum.

 The consistently successful use of these skills in high-profile, high-stakes cases is the trademark of Akin Gump Strauss Hauer & Feld LLP’s appellate practice.
-The appellate practice’s success is supported by the firm’s broad-gauged litigation practice, its global scope and the hand-in-glove cooperation among the firm’s practices.
+The appellate practice’s success is supported by the firm’s broad-gauged litigation practice, its global scope and the hand-in-glove cooperation among the firm’s practices, including our administrative and regulatory litigation practice.
 Consequently, clients with issues in disciplines as diverse as labor and employment, intellectual property and constitutional law are ensured of receiving targeted and powerful representation.

 We brief and argue dozens of cases every year on behalf of businesses, trade associations and white collar criminal defendants in the federal courts of appeals, state supreme courts and state courts of appeal.
 We also regularly represent parties and amici in the U.S. Supreme Court, and Akin Gump lawyers have argued 13 Supreme Court cases since 2008.

 What all this means for our clients is a seamless continuum of appellate know-how that extends from collaborating with trial counsel on strategic and tactical matters to raise all applicable arguments and make appropriate records at the trial court level through deploying our extensive and hands-on experience on appeal to seeking or preventing Supreme Court review.
 The depth, breadth and quality of experience possessed by Akin Gump’s appellate practice is such that lawyers from around the country—including accomplished appellate lawyers—regularly consult our lawyers on complex, critical matters.